FlowFinance/slate/source/includes/_glossary.md

 You should keep these tokens in your backend only and never share with mobile or web devices.

 <h3 id="glossary-account-tokens">Account Tokens</h2>
 Account tokens have account-specific permissions; they cannot create/delete accounts and can only operate within the bounds of the account for which they were created.
-They must always be paired with an `account-id` header parameters.
+They must always be paired with an `account-id` header parameter.

 <h2 id="glossary-documents">Documents</h2>